Bat Hefer: Etymology

 Bat Hefer is named after "Hefer," an administrative district in this area with a district chief in the time of King Solomon (1 Kings 4:10).

 History

 Bat Hefer was founded as "Sokho" and named after the ancient town by the same name.
 Construction of the modern village began in 1995, and the first residents moved in during 1996.
 It was built as part of the Seven Stars project.

 On 22 May 2024 several Hamas militants opened fire at the Bat Hefer from the nearby West Bank city of Tulkarm causing damage but no casualties.

+Voting Patterns

+In the 2022 election, 72 percent of voters in Bat Hefer voted for the parties of the center-left coalition led by Yair Lapid, while 25 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 0.2 percent voted for the Arab parties.